anun001/mSRFR-microalgae-Smote-Random-Forest-Relief-model/README.md

-# mRFR/smRFR: A machine learning model using microalgal signature features for ncRNA classification
+# mRFR/mSRFR: A machine learning model using microalgal signature features for ncRNA classification

-smRFR is a ncRNA classification tool for microalgae species (Both prokaryote and eukaryote).
+mSRFR is a ncRNA classification tool for microalgae species (Both prokaryote and eukaryote).
 This tool is extend version from HLRF[1]